netdata/netdata/docs/concepts/visualizations/overview.md

 Because Netdata is a monitoring and _troubleshooting_ platform, dashboards with real-time, meaningful, and context-aware charts are pivotal in the service we provide to strengthen your monitoring and troubleshooting ability.

-As soon as you [install Netdata](/docs/get-started.mdx), it autodetects hardware, OS, containers, services, and applications running on your node and builds a dashboard on a single, scrollable webpage.
+As soon as you install Netdata\, it autodetects hardware, OS, containers, services, and applications running on your node and builds a dashboard on a single, scrollable webpage.
 This page features hundreds of charts, which are preconfigured to save you time from learning a query language, all stacked on top of one another.
 This vertical rhythm is designed to encourage exploration and help you visually identify connections between the metrics